Satoru Kōsaki: Monaca (2005-present)

 He served as the lead composer for Bakemonogatari in 2009, composing all of the background music and most of the songs.
 The song "Renai Circulation", features lyrics by Meg Rock and vocals by Kana Hanazawa as character Nadeko Sengoku.
 Kōsaki felt it would be interesting to feature Hanazawa rapping, inspired by Shibuya-kei group Kaseki Cider.
 The song received acclaim in particular and inspired a wave of cover dances and mash-ups on Niconico during the 2010s.
 It later found further popularity on TikTok in the late 2010s, which intrigued Kōsaki as many people who listened to it did not know about it at the time of release.

 In December 2010, he announced an indefinite hiatus from his work due to poor health.
 He began a second illness-related hiatus in February 2014 and returned to work in January 2015.
 During this time, he re-studied music theory, as he previously felt insecure about not having formal music education.

 In 2019, he worked on the anime Beastars, which features gypsy-inspired music.
 In 2020, a compilation album titled Satoru Kosaki 20th Anniversary Selected Works "DAWN" was released to commemorate 20 years of being a composer.
 It includes a selection of his most successful songs, while the limited edition release also includes a selection of anime BGM.
 In 2021, he composed for the anime Vivy: Fluorite Eye's Song; the following year, the anime won the Best Music Anime award at AniTrendz's 8th Annual Anime Trending Awards.
-He aimed to compose powerful songs to correspond with the story and imagery, and has been happy to see his work receive such high praise.